nomnom88/sourcelabs-kafka-demo/HelloWorld/README.md

           --publish 9090:9090 \
           qnib/plain-zkui@sha256:30c4aa1236ee90e4274a9059a5fa87de2ee778d9bfa3cb48c4c9aafe7cfa1a13

-# See it all running
+# See it all running in the Docker Daemon
 docker service ls --format 'table {{.Name}}\t{{.Replicas}}\t{{.Ports}}'

 # Next: